What to pack for your Expedition?

 - Olympus Tough Camera & spare batteries

-What to pack for a winter skills course
+What to pack for an expedition

 Check out this video I put together which goes through all the kit I took for the winter skills week: